rishigoel2003/GNN-Project/README.md

 # GNN-Project

-Winter Research Project looking at Graph Neural Networks for heirarchical time series forecasting of the M5 dataset
+Winter Research Project and SCIE3250 project looking at Graph Neural Networks for heirarchical time series forecasting of the M5 dataset

 created on 3/07/2023 9:49am